stevedepp/gcp-mon-log/README.md

 #

-> Finally tear it all down.
+> Finally, tear it all down.
 Thank you for watching.

 ### Tear it down
 delete dashboard DASH